Welcome to Communication Disorders

 If you are interested in the services of the Speech and Hearing Clinic please see the clinic link at the top far right of the menu bar.
 We offer a variety of speech and hearing services to both children and adults.

 If you are an alumnus of Auburn’s CMDS program please view the department news and recent events.
-We are looking forward to fall with its cooler weather and the promise of another great season of SEC football.
 We welcome our incoming students into the undergraduate and graduate degree programs.
 We wish them success in their studies.
 We also send you our warmest regards and hope that you will keep in touch and/or visit us soon.

 Please do not hesitate to contact us for additional information or to plan a visit.
 Whether you are a student, client, alumnae, or visitor you are welcome to the Auburn University Speech and Hearing Clinic and CMDS Program.
 WAR EAGLE!